A7medM0sta/multi-lang-sentiment-analysis/README.md

 Once the data is preprocessed and the model is set up, we begin the training process.
 Fine-tuning BERT involves modifying its internal weights to adjust for the specific sentiment analysis task.
 During training, we adjust these weights based on the provided data.

-### Training Setup
+## Training Procedure

+1. **Libraries**: The training process utilizes libraries such as `torch`, `transformers`, and `arabert`.
+Metrics like accuracy, F1 score, precision, and recall are computed using `sklearn`.

+2. **Datasets**: The available datasets include `HARD`, `ASTD-Unbalanced`, and `ArSAS`.
+The `ArSAS` dataset is selected for training.

+3. **Model Selection**: The model `aubmindlab/bert-base-arabertv02-twitter` is chosen from Hugging Face for Arabic text classification.

+4. **Preprocessing**: The `ArabertPreprocessor` is used to preprocess the text data for both training and testing datasets.

+5. **Tokenization**: Token lengths are analyzed to determine the maximum sentence length, with a limit set to 100 tokens to avoid truncation.

+6. **Visualization**: Histograms of sentence lengths for training and testing datasets are plotted to visualize token distribution.

-- **Optimizer**: We use the AdamW optimizer, which adjusts learning rates during training to enhance convergence.
+7. **Optimizer**: We use the AdamW optimizer, which adjusts learning rates during training to enhance convergence.

-- **Loss Function**: The Cross-Entropy Loss function calculates the difference between predicted outputs and true labels, guiding the model during training.
+8. **Loss Function**: The Cross-Entropy Loss function calculates the difference between predicted outputs and true labels, guiding the model during training.

-- **Epochs**: Typically, 3 to 5 epochs are sufficient for training BERT, meaning the model passes over the entire dataset 3 to 5 times.
+9. **Epochs**: Typically, 3 to 5 epochs are sufficient for training BERT, meaning the model passes over the entire dataset 3 to 5 times.

+### Regular Training

+## Training Parameters

+The `TrainingArguments` class configures the training process.
+Key parameters include:
+- **output_dir**: Directory for saving model checkpoints.
+- **adam_epsilon**: Epsilon value for the Adam optimizer.
+- **learning_rate**: Set to 2e-5 for fine-tuning.
+- **fp16**: Enable mixed precision training for GPUs with tensor cores.
+- **per_device_train_batch_size**: Batch size during training.
+- **per_device_eval_batch_size**: Batch size during evaluation.
+- **gradient_accumulation_steps**: Accumulate gradients over several batches.
+- **num_train_epochs**: Total number of training epochs.
+- **evaluation_strategy**: Set to 'epoch' for evaluations at the end of each epoch.
+- **load_best_model_at_end**: Load the best model based on specified metrics.

+### Model Training

+The training is initiated using the `trainer.train()` method, and the results for each epoch, including training loss, validation loss, macro F1 score, accuracy, macro precision, and macro recall, are logged.
 ### Training Loop Example

 ```python